Glossary Book Terms.

 Plate — A printing plate contains the image to be reproduced on press.

-Pleasing Color — Color acceptable to the client.
-It may not match original samples such as a fabric swatch, a continuous tone photo or print.
+Pleasing Color — Average color.
+It may not match original samples such as a fabric swatch, a continuous tone photo, or print.

 PMS — Pantone Matching System.